turingschool/backend-curriculum-site/module1/lessons/testing_strategies_and_encapsulation.markdown

   * [5,1] => [1,5]
   * [1,5,6] => [1,5,6]
   * [6,5,1] => [1,5,6]
-* What is the start state / input?
+* What is the input needed by the program?
-* What are the processes / steps?te
+* What are the processes / steps needed to be taken?
 * Are the results correct?
-* What's the next most difficult input?